facephi/sdk-mobile-documentation/docs/ios/Phingers_Component.md

 Sets the message (string) displayed on screen during the thumb capture process. thumb capture process.

+#### 5.1.13 showPreviousTip

+It displays a preview screen with information about the process to be carried out and a button to start the process.

 ---

 ## 6. Use of the component